Daddy Bruce Randolph: Biography

 Bruce Randolph, Sr. was born on February 15, 1900, in Pastoria, Arkansas.
 His parents were Tommie and Josephine Randolph.
 He was the sixth of seven children.
 Randolph left school after third grade and picked up odd jobs like picking cotton, working in a mine, and collecting bills for his uncle's medical practice.

 Randolph's paternal grandmother, Laura Hart, was formerly enslaved and taught Randolph about the barbecue craft.
 After his parents separated when he was a child, he spent more time with his grandmother and other family members.

 At age 15, Randolph moved to Little Rock, Arkansas, to work in the Bauxite Mine.
 At age 19, he moved back to Pastoria where he started selling barbecue sandwiches.
 In 1933, Randolph moved to Pampa, Texas, where he started a restaurant, a taxi service, and a liquor store.
 When his second wife filed for divorce, Randolph moved to Tucson, Arizona, where he started another restaurant which failed.

 Denver

 Randolph's son, Bruce Randolph Jr., moved to Denver and worked in a barber shop.
 Randolph followed his son to Denver in 1960.
 Randolph had little money after his divorce and failed restaurants, so he became a janitor until he could purchase a large smoker.

 Randolph got a loan from a bank in Englewood for $1000, which he used to start a portable barbecue business.
 Randolph and his son took the "barbecue pit on wheels" around Denver and eventually earned enough money to start a permanent restaurant.
 Daddy Bruce's Bar-B-Q opened its first location in Five Points.

 Randolph became the official caterer of the Denver Broncos.
-He traveled with them to the 1978 Superbowl.
+He traveled with them to the 1978 Super Bowl.